ingobeans/soysoupOS/readme.md

 ### Option B (bundled install):

 If you want to include a program in the default filesystem, this is the right option.
 Download the source and navigate to the soy_filesystem folder.
 This folder contains the base file system.
 Any file or directory created will exist in their relative paths when running soysoup, as long as you run `filesystem_bundler.py` (in the project root), to compile the filesystem to be included.
+Instead of constantly running the `filesystem_bundler.py`, you can also just run the `listener.py` which will listen for changes to soy_filesystem and automatically compile the filesystem when nescessary.

 You can write your programs in the soy_filesystem, with the .soup extension, and they'll be accessible and executable in your soysoupOS.